About SaneTwain

 A region can be deleted by moving the mouse over one of its borders, and pressing the right mouse button.
 A pop-up window will show (see image on the right) from which you can select the Delete option.

 The same pop-up also contains a number of preset paper sizes.
 When selecting one of those, all currently defined regions are deleted, and a new region of the specified size is created, anchored in the top-left hand corner.
+The main toolbar also contains a button for these common presets (Region button).

-When running SaneTwain as stand-alone application (using ScanImage.exe), there will also be a print button ().
+When running SaneTwain as stand-alone application (using ScanImage.exe), there will also be a print button (Print button).
 After selecting the regions you want to scan, press the print button to scan those areas and print each region as a separate document.
 This function is mainly intended to make a quick copy of a page, or to fax a page, so there are not many options which can be set.
 When the button itself is pressed, the default printer is used.
 If you have more than one printer installed, you can select the printer to use through the small popdown menu which is attached to the little triangle to the right of the button.
 Selecting a printer will immediately start the scan.

 Curve input window